aplteam/Tatin/docs/FirstStepsWithTatin.md

 No matter whether the APL code of a package is a single function (or operator) or a bunch of functions and operators or a single namespace (ordinary or scripted) or a bunch of namespaces or a single class or a bunch of classes or a mixture of all these APL objects, they are going to live in the top namespace of a package.

-But Tatin will also inject references pointing to the dependencies into that namespace, therefore:
+But Tatin will also inject references into that namespace pointing to the dependencies, therefore:

 ```
       #._tatin.aplteam_MarkAPL_11_0_0.⎕nl⍳16